Hughes Hall, Cambridge: Boat Club

-Hughes Hall Boat Club is the rowing club of the college, in 2003 there was an official merger with the boat club of Lucy Cavendish College (then a graduate women-only college of the university) creating the "Hughes Hall/Lucy Cavendish Combined Boat Club".
+Hughes Hall Boat Club is the rowing club of the college.
+In 2003 there was an official merger with the boat club of Lucy Cavendish College (then a graduate women-only college of the university) creating the "Hughes Hall/Lucy Cavendish Combined Boat Club".

 The Club has been successful in the May Bumps with the men's first crew winning blades (a distinction accorded to a boat bumping each day of the bumps) in 1993, 1995, 1996, 1997, 2001, 2002, 2003, 2004, 2007, 2009, 2011, 2013 and 2014.
 Uniquely, the Club has been recipient of the Pegasus Cup, awarded to the most successful college boat club competing in the May Bumps each year, three times (2007, 2009, 2014).
 The women's first crew won blades for the first time after the demerger from Lucy Cavendish in the Lent Bumps 2019.

 Members of Hughes Hall have regularly been selected for the Cambridge team in the Oxford-Cambridge Boat Race.
 In 2015, the men's team included three members of Hughes Hall (Jasper Holst, Ben Ruble, Henry Hoffstot), and the women's boat was coxed by a member of the college (Rosemary Ostfeld).
 Henry Hoffstot also appeared for Cambridge in the Race in 2014.
 In 2019, two members of the Cambridge Blue Crew were present in the men's first crew for May Bumps, including Cambridge University Boat Club President Dara Alizadeh.
 Also present in the boat was Cambridge University Boat Club rower Grant Bitler and Spare-Pair rower Harry Baxter.

 The Boat Club houses its six rowing shells in the Emmanuel College boathouse.

+City Lecture

+Since 2000, Hughes Hall have hosted the annual City Lecture, featuring prominent leaders from the business community including Andrew Bailey, Lionel Barber and Sir Martin Sorrell.
+In 2006, business executive and founder Stephen Allott coined the term "person centric approach" as part of his lecture 'From Science to Growth'.
+The lecture set out an alternative to the innovation machine model.